 Cherokee County Criminal History

 Criminal history records in Cherokee County are kept by the Circuit Court Clerk at the courthouse in Centre.
 The clerk's office is custodian of all criminal case files for the 9th Judicial Circuit, which also includes DeKalb County.
 Felony cases are processed through Circuit Court while misdemeanor cases are handled initially by district courts.
 The Alacourt ACCESS system gives online search for court records statewide, including Cherokee County criminal cases.
 You can inspect records in person at the clerk's office during business hours Monday through Friday from 8:00 AM to 4:30 PM.
-Alabama Code § 36-12-40 makes these records as public writings accessible to all citizens, Exemptions apply for juvenile records under § 12-15-133.
+Alabama Code Section 36-12-40 makes these records as public writings accessible to all citizens.
+Exemptions apply for juvenile records under Section 12-15-133.

-Search Cherokee County Criminal Records
+Search Cherokee County Records

 Cherokee County Quick Facts